frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table acts as a master directory of healthcare organizations, such as hospitals, clinics, or insurance payers.
-It stores foundational business information like the organization's name, type, location, and official identifiers.
-The table provides a central reference point, allowing the system to link patient encounters and provider affiliations to the specific organization where care was delivered or where a provider works.
+This table acts as a central directory for healthcare organizations, storing key identifying and contact information such as name, address, and tax ID.
+It connects patient encounters to the specific facility where they took place and links individual providers to their affiliated organizations.
+The structure suggests its primary purpose is to support administrative, billing, and regulatory functions by providing a definitive record of all entities within the healthcare network.

 Relationships:
 and is referenced by encounter, referenced by provider_organization.